IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/@Model/index.md

-# Overview of Model objects
+# Overview of structural model objects

 ## Categorical list of functions